luehrsenheinrich/afb_instant_articles/tags/0.8.9/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin creates a special RSS Feed for your WordPress blog to harvest the power of Facebook Instant Articles.
-Instant Articles is a technology by Facebook that will load your webpage content „instant“.
-That means Facebook will cache your articles on Facebooks servers and will load them within the native FB iOS or Android App without opening a browser window and connecting to your webserver.
+Harness the power of Facebook Instant Articles on your WordPress site.

 == Description ==

-This plugin creates a special RSS Feed for your WordPress blog to harvest the power of Facebook Instant Articles.
+The WordPress Instant Articles plugin creates a special RSS Feed for your WordPress blog to harvest the power of Facebook Instant Articles.

 Instant Articles is a new technology by Facebook that will load your webpage content „instant“.
 That means Facebook will cache your articles on Facebooks servers and will load them within the native FB iOS or Android App without opening a browser window and connecting to your webserver.

+This plugin is brought to you by the awesome folks at [WP Munich](http://www.wp-munich.com).

 You can learn more about Instant Articles on the official [Facebook Developer Documentation](https://developers.facebook.com/docs/instant-articles).

 Instant Articles are available for all Publishers since [Facebook f8 Developer Conference](http://fbf8.com) in April 2016.
 [Please signup for the Instant Article Feature on Facebook](https://www.facebook.com/instant_articles/signup) before you install the plugin.

-### allfacebook.de Instant Articles Features
+### WordPress Instant Articles by allfacebook.de Features
 * Easy to use Instant Article RSS Feed Creation
 * Per Article Credits Field
 * Global Copyright Information